 A major failing in the current WASH programme in Haiti today is that although ‘safe’ drinking water may be coming out of the tap, hand-pump or Bio San Filter outlet, re-contamination is clearly still a huge challenge, because of poor handling and storage of drinking water so that the water is not ‘safe’ at all by the time it is actually swallowed!
 Your CHCs are clearly addressing this critically important and life-threatening issue.

-A number of key people in Haiti have expressed a keen interest to find out how your model can be further adopted and rolled out across Haiti at scale.
-Right now DINEPA is busy developing a new Roadmap to promote a far more integrated approach to WASH in Haiti (i.e. safe drinking water + improved sanitation + hygiene behaviour change…. and not just promotion of hygiene knowledge (through ICE) which is as we all know, does not in itself always lead to changed healthy behaviours!!
+A number of key people in Haiti have expressed a keen interest to find out how the model can be further adopted and rolled out across Haiti at scale.
+DINEPA is busy developing a new Roadmap to promote a far more integrated approach to WASH in Haiti (i.e. safe drinking water + improved sanitation + hygiene behaviour change…. and not just promotion of hygiene knowledge (through ICE) which is as we all know, does not in itself always lead to changed healthy behaviours!!

-I also think it will be important for many of the key WASH players in Haiti to actually visit your CHCs in the New Year and also visit the homes of CHC members so that they can better understand the transformation and health impact that your CHCs are already having in Haiti through your 253 Clubs – especially when it comes to safe storage and safe handling of water.
+I also think it will be important for many of the key WASH players in Haiti to actually visit the CHCs in the New Year and also visit the homes of CHC members so that they can better understand the transformation and health impact that your CHCs are already having in Haiti through your 253 Clubs – especially when it comes to safe storage and safe handling of water.

 On behalf of the group, I want to say it was a pleasure to witness your wonderful efforts in Haiti over these past few years since you first found out about the CHC model for achieving sustainable hygiene behaviour change.
 The spirit and energy of your CHCs was absolutely amazing to see for ourselves.
 Well done Jude and Marie and thank you both so much for a really wonderful and inspiring afternoon!!